-The late sown crop, subjected to heat stress, was sown on 2nd February 2010 at Patancheru and on 13th January 2010 at Kanpur.
-A 20-d early sowing date for Kanpur was chosen, as the crop duration in general is longer (by 20-30 d) at Kanpur compared to Patancheru; and thus the heat stress imposition is applied at the same phenological stage across locations.
-The maximum temperature reached the threshold level of 35° C at 27 days after sowing (DAS) in Patancheru while at 60 DAS in Kanpur (Fig. 1).
+The late sown crop, subjected to heat stress, was sown on 2 Feb 2010 at Patancheru, and on 13 Jan 2010 at Kanpur.
+A 20-day early sowing date for Kanpur was chosen as the crop duration in general is longer (by 20 to 30 days) at Kanpur compared to Patancheru; and thus the heat stress imposition is applied at the same phenological stage across locations.
+The maximum temperature reached the threshold level of 35°C at 27 DAS in Patancheru while at 60 DAS at Kanpur (Fig. 1).
 Also the minimum temperatures were higher than 17°C after this stage at both locations.
-At the mean flowering time (52 DAS) in Patancheru, the maximum air temperature had reached to 39°C, while it was much less (31°C) at mean flowering time (56 DAS) in Kanpur.
+At the mean flowering time (52 DAS) in Patancheru the maximum air temperature had reached to 39°C while it was much less (31°C) at mean flowering time (56DAS) at Kanpur.